Clayton Love: Biography

-Love continued to perform during the blues revival scene of the late 1980s and early 1990s.
+Love continued to perform during the blues revival scene of the 1980s and early 1990s.
 In 1986 and 1987, Love toured Europe with former members of the Kings of Rhythm, Jimmy Hinds, Billy Gayles, Erskine Oglesby, Stacy Johnson, Oliver Sain and former Ikette Robbie Montgomery, as part of the St. Louis Kings of Rhythm.
 The St. Louis Kings of Rhythm were officially appointed ambassadors for the City of St. Louis by Mayor Vincent Schoemehl in 1987.

 In 1991, he recorded an album, Rockin' Eighty-Eights, with fellow piano players Johnnie Johnson and Jimmy Vaughn.

 Love suffered a stroke on Thanksgiving of 2009, followed by a heart attack on Christmas.
 He died in hospice care on February 28, 2010, after having been ill for some years with arthritis and dementia.
 He was survived by his wife Joyce Love; son Greyling Love; daughters Cheryl Love, Joann Johnson, Gail Love and Mia Love; sister Mildred Chavers; and several grandchildren and great-grandchildren.